lioninteractive/gemguide-api-docs/README.md

 In order for any of the above requests to work, you will need to provide two parameters as headers:

-1. `api_key`: This is the API key that Gemguide  provided to you.
+1. `api_key`: This is the API key that GemGuide  provided to you.
-2. `user`: This is the unique identifier for the Gemguide user logged in to your app.
+2. `user`: This is the unique identifier for the GemGuide user logged in to your app.
 You receive this ID via the success callback detailed in the **Setup** and **Authentication** sections above.

 **Error Handling:**